 RESEARCH FRONTIERS TO HOST YEAR-END 2022 CONFERENCE CALL

-/EIN News/ -- WOODBURY, NY, March 06, 2023 (GLOBE NEWSWIRE) -- Research Frontiers Inc. (Nasdaq: REFR) announced today that it will release its fourth quarter and full year 2022 financial results on Thursday, March 9, 2023.
+WOODBURY, NY, March 06, 2023 (GLOBE NEWSWIRE) -- Research Frontiers Inc. REFR announced today that it will release its fourth quarter and full year 2022 financial results on Thursday, March 9, 2023.
 Research Frontiers will host a conference call at 4:30 p.m.
 Eastern Time on Thursday, March 9, 2023 to discuss its fourth quarter and full-year 2022 financial and operating results as well as recent developments.

 - Who: Joseph M. Harary, President & CEO